Theojims/Theojims/README.md

 - 👋 Hi, I’m Theophilus Nwuchiola
 - 👀  I’m currently a data analyst/scientist
-- 🌱 🌱 I’m proficient in SQL, POWERBI, SPSS, EXCEL, PYTHON
+- 🌱 🌱 I’m proficient in SQL, POWERBI, EXCEL, PYTHON
 - 💞️ I’m looking to collaborate with other Programmers

 <!---